opus1269/smooth-scroller/README.md

-# Smooth and intertial scrolling for IntelliJ based IDE's
+# Smooth and inertial scrolling for IntelliJ based IDE's

 IntelliJ plugin that provides smooth scrolling.
 It also provides acceleration effects with easing so you can "fling" like on a cell phone.